jogro/kraftverk/README.md

 Kraftverk
 ===========================

-Kraftverk is a depency injection framework for Kotlin, that involves no reflection or code generation.
+Kraftverk is a minimalistic depency injection framework for Kotlin.

 Sample code
 ---------